superpineapple111/testrepo/README.md

-# This is testrepo, a tesitng repo :)
+# This is testrepo, a testing repo :)
+Thank you!